 East Anglia's flourishing capital, once an important capital for the medieval weaving industry, is still today one of the most prosperous centres outside London.
 Norwich's old medieval market place still hosts a large bustling market every weekday.
 Many quaint old cobbled lanes and alleyways, crowded with antique and curio shops lead from the market, and there are several pleasant areas of the city to explore, particularly in the picturesque area of Elm Hill.

 As you walk through the city you will find many interesting buildings, many of which show Dutch influence in the form of ornamental gables.
-The lovely 15th century chequered-flint Guildhall, presides next to the market square and on St Andrew's Street is the Strangers' Hall Museum, one of the oldest buildings in Norwich.
-Nearby, in a little alley off Bedford Street, stands the Bridewell Museum of local crafts and industrial heritage.
+The lovely 15th-c chequered-flint Guildhall, presides next to the market square and on St Andrew's Street is the Strangers' Hall Museum, one of the oldest buildings in Norwich.
+Nearby, in a little alley off Bedford Street, stands the Bridewell Museum, full of local crafts and industrial heritage.
 The square keep of Norwich's magnificent pristine Norman castle, rises high above the city on a landscaped hilltop.
 The castle's keep houses the City Museum and Art Gallery, and includes a large collection of local art and paintings by members of the Norwich School of Painters.
-Many of the city's buildings

 The city is not just full of historic sights, it has a vibrant nightlife, sophisticated shopping facilities and many top class restaurants.
-With a wide range of high street stores, designer brands, independent outlets and specialist shops, Norwich was recently been voted one of the top 10 places to shop in the UK.
+With its preserved historic buildings and wide range of high street stores, designer brands and specialist shops, Norwich was recently been voted one of the top 10 places to shop in the UK.

 Located in an original 1942 Radar Operations building.
 Contains a series of historical operations rooms, including a 1940s Battle of Britain Room, 1942 Blitz Operations Room and Cold War Operations Room.
 The museum also has exhibits on air intelligence photography, radar development, space defence, air defence missiles and Mobile Radar Vehicles.
 Interactive guided tours are available.